 If your business must shut down under any statewide or local order, review your insurance policies and contracts for any claims you may have under primary and excess insurance policies.
 Businesses can also consider issuing force majeure notices to any entity they supply or service, if these orders make it difficult or impossible to meet any contractual obligations.
-More analysis of force majeure clauses can be found here and here, with specific guidance for the energy industry forthcoming.
+More analysis of force majeure clauses can be found in the following client alerts, with specific guidance for the energy industry forthcoming:

 Businesses may also have to consider ways to reduce workforce costs through layoffs, furloughs, salary reductions or schedule changes.
 See the next section for more information.

 If employees are forced to stay at home under any of the various orders and are unable to work from home or have their hours reduced enough, are furloughed or laid off, they may apply for unemployment insurance benefits through the Texas Workforce Commission.
 Employees are not eligible for unemployment insurance if they work from home (or are able to work but choose not to) while required to shelter in place under the orders.
 Texas has waived the normal one-week waiting period, so an individual employee may collect unemployment insurance benefits for the first week they are out of work.

 Further, it is possible that affected employees will be entitled to paid sick and family leave under the Families First Coronavirus Response Act (FFCRA), once it takes effect.
 Access information for employers regarding the FFCRA.

 The orders differ on enforcement, but nearly all instruct that noncompliance could be punished by a fine of up to USD 1,000 and 180 days imprisonment.
 While the statewide order does not contain this information, Governor Abbott listed these punishments at a press conference on Sunday, 22 March, while adding mandatory quarantine orders to the list of available remedies for violations.